Toemsl/Toemsl/README.md

 ## Hi there 👋
+Former teacher turned software engineer.
+I care about great interfaces, strong systems, and technology that empowers people to learn and do their best work.

 <!--
 **Toemsl/Toemsl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.